Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-If you filed your tax return on time, you will receive a joint tax notice for your social contributions and income tax between August and September.
+If you have filed your tax return on timebetween August and September, you will receive a common tax notice for your social security contributions and income tax.

 - Detail and calculation of 2 taxes